storesafe/cordova-sqlite-evmax-build-free/README.md

 - Patches will **not** be accepted on this plugin version due to some possible licensing issues.
 - This plugin is **not** supported by PhoneGap Developer App or PhoneGap Desktop App.
+- This plugin version includes the SQLite and compiled [android-sqlite-evplus-ndk-driver-free](https://github.com/storesafe/android-sqlite-evplus-ndk-driver-free) dependencies to work with PhoneGap Build and other some other build systems such as Cordova Plugman, PhoneGap CLI, and Intel XDK.
 - A recent version of the Cordova CLI is recommended.
 Known issues with older versions of Cordova:
   - Cordova pre-7.0.0 do not automatically save the state of added plugins and platforms (`--save` flag is needed for Cordova pre-7.0.0)
   - It may be needed to use `cordova prepare` in case of cordova-ios pre-4.3.0 (Cordova CLI `6.4.0`).
   - Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
-- This plugin version uses a `before_plugin_install` hook to fetch and install `cordova-sqlite-evplus-ext-free-dependencies` (with SQLite3 and android-sqlite-evplus-ndk-driver-free components) from GitHub.
-- Use of other systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK is no longer supported by this plugin version since they do not honor the `before_plugin_install` hook.
-The supported solution is to use [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms); deprecated alternative with permissive license terms is available at: [brodybits / cordova-sqlite-legacy-build-support](https://github.com/brodybits/cordova-sqlite-legacy-build-support) (very limited testing, very limited updates).
 - This plugin version includes the following extra (non-standard) features:
   - BASE64 integrated from [brodybits / sqlite3-base64](https://github.com/brodybits/sqlite3-base64), using [brodybits / libb64-encode](https://github.com/brodybits/libb64-encode) (based on <http://libb64.sourceforge.net/> by Chris Venter, public domain)
   - REGEXP for Android (default Android-sqlite-connector database implementation), iOS, and macOS using [brodybits / sqlite3-regexp-cached](https://github.com/brodybits/sqlite3-regexp-cached) (based on <http://git.altlinux.org/people/at/packages/?p=sqlite3-pcre.git> by Alexey Tourbin, public domain)